lwgover/Teaching/README.md

 ## Advice
 - Try to switch windows and tabs as minimally as possible.
-- It's really tempting to google (or ChatGPT) the answer, but you'll learn so much quicker and better if you struggle through it
+- It's really tempting to google (or ChatGPT) the answer, but you'll learn so much quicker and better if you struggle through it.
+If you really can't figure something out, try talking it out with a friend first!
 - If you learn something new, physically write it down in your own words! this will dramatically improve your retention of the material
 - Have fun with it!
 If you don't like the lesson, make your own!